lancesollo/F1-Top-3-Predictor/README.md

+🏎️ F1 Grand Prix Race Time Predictor (2025 Grand Prix)

-his project uses FastF1, machine learning (Gradient Boosting Regressor), and real-world F1 data (lap times, qualifying performance, weather, and team strength) to predict the top 3 drivers for the upcoming Grand Prix—specifically the 2025 Monaco GP.
+This project uses FastF1, machine learning (Gradient Boosting Regressor), and real-world F1 data (lap times, qualifying performance, weather, and team strength) to predict the top 3 drivers for the upcoming Grand Prix—specifically the 2025 Monaco GP.

 📊 What This Project Does
 Loads and processes Monaco 2024 lap data using FastF1.